ARMmbed/mbed-os-5-docs/docs/tutorials/first_app/blinky_compiler.md

 ### Selecting a target board

 The Mbed Online Compiler can build your application to match any Arm Mbed Enabled board.
-However, you have to select the target before compiling.
+However, you have to select the target board before compiling.

 #### Adding a board to your list

-To add a board to your list, go to [the board's page on `mbed.com`](https://os.mbed.com/platforms/), and click the **`Add to your mbed Compiler`** button:
+To add a board to your list, go to [the board's page on `os.mbed.com`](https://os.mbed.com/platforms/), and click the **`Add to your Mbed Compiler`** button:

 <span class="images">![](https://s3-us-west-2.amazonaws.com/mbed-os-docs-images/add_board.png)<span>Adding a board to the Mbed Online Compiler's board list</span></span>